 FEMININE SPECTRUM is the first curatorial project by artist Stacey L. Kirby that celebrates works by the creative community who identify as being on the feminine spectrum.
 Kirby takes a personal approach to the exhibition by selecting artists that have inspired her gender identity journey as a queer cis white female artist during her time in and outside of the South.

-...teachers - artists - mentors - activists - educators - parents - musicians - siblings -partners - dancers - explorers…
+...teachers - artists - mentors - activists - educators - parents - musicians - siblings -partners - researchers - dancers - explorers…

-Visitors to VAE will be invited to reflect on perspectives of the feminine as they experience painting, sculpture, performance, installation, works on paper, video, music, etc. Parenthood and familial roles, public and personal health and the evolution of gender identities are topics within FEMININE SPECTRUM.
+Visitors are invited to reflect on connections between gender identity and creative expression as they experience painting, sculpture, performance, installation, works on paper, video, movement-based workshops with live music.
+Parenthood, familial roles, social justice, erotic love, questioning of personal and public histories and the evolution of gender identities are topics within FEMININE SPECTRUM.
 Kirby invites visitors to contemplate their own gender identity and influences as she acknowledges her limited representation of an ever-evolving spectrum.